rezamarzban/clone-all/releases/README.md

 python3 lister.py > list.txt
 ```

-The `downloader.py` script will download all releases from each repository that is listed in `list.txt`:
+The `downloader.py` script will download all releases repositories which is listed in `list.txt`:
 ```
 python3 downloader.py
 ```